Back to Political Science

 Answer-

-The correct option is (d) Governmental power is divided between different levels of government.
+(d) Governmental power is divided between different levels of government.

 Question 9: A few subjects in various Lists of the Indian Constitution are given here.
-Group them under the Union, State and Concurrent Lists as provided in the table below.
+Group them under the Union, State and Concurrent Lists as provided in the table below:

 A. Defence; B. Police; C. Agriculture; D. Education; E. Banking; F. Forests; G. Communications; H. Trade; I. Marriages